IndrajeetPatil/ggstatsplot/README.md

 ## `combine_plots`

-`ggstatsplot` also contains a helper function `combine_plots` to combine multiple plots.
-This is a wrapper around `cowplot::plot_grid` and lets you combine multiple plots and add a combination of title, caption, and annotation texts with suitable default parameters.

 The full power of `ggstatsplot` can be leveraged with a functional programming package like [`purrr`](http://purrr.tidyverse.org/) that replaces `for` loops with code that is both more succinct and easier to read and, therefore, `purrr` should be preferrred 😻.
+(Another old school option to do this effectively is using the `plyr` package.)

-The `combine_plots` function is useful for combining a list of plots produced with `purrr`.
+In such cases, `ggstatsplot` contains a helper function `combine_plots` to combine multiple plots, which can be useful for combining a list of plots produced with `purrr`.
+This is a wrapper around `cowplot::plot_grid` and lets you combine multiple plots and add a combination of title, caption, and annotation texts with suitable defaults.

-For examples, see the associated vignette-
+For examples (both with `plyr` and `purrr`), see the associated vignette-
 <https://indrajeetpatil.github.io/ggstatsplot/articles/combine_plots.html>

 ## `theme_ggstatsplot`